konsumer/deno-minifb/README.md

 # WIP

 We are still working on it.
 Also, currently, you need to run deno from [this PR](https://github.com/denoland/deno/pull/11648).
 The first goal is to get a basic window for canvas, but eventually we plan to add mouse, key, exit-handler, and loop-lifecycle stuff (for locking into a specific framerate.)
-Th evenutaly goal is to be a minimal piece to making performant native games in deno, using standardd web APIs.
+The evenutal goal is to be a minimal piece to making performant native games in deno, using standardd web APIs.

 ## usage